ponylang/rfcs/text/0000-force-declaration-of-ffi-functions.md

 2. In the `reach` pass: the `reachable_ffi` function in `gencall.c` should remove any references to the return type of the FFI call.

 3. Code generation: the `declared_ffi` function in `ffi.c` should change to remove any references to the return type of the FFI call.
 This function can be simplified to remove any type-checking related to the return type of the function.

+4. Code generation: the `gen_ffi` function in `gencall.c` can be simplified.
+Since type declarations on FFI calls are to be removed, no casting is allowed on the specified return type of a FFI call.

 ## Standard Library, example, test changes